peilun-he/PDSim/README.md

 The long sequence is the standard errors of measurement equation.
 We assume all futures curves are uncorrelated and standard errors are evenly decreasing.
-You can have your own assumptions on standard errors, but the independence of curves must be hold.
+You can have your own assumptions on standard errors, but the independence of curves must be held.

 Then, we specify the measurement and state equations.
-You can use the exported functions `measurement_linear` and `state_linear` directly, or write you own functions.
+You can use the exported functions `measurement_linear` and `state_linear` directly, or write your own functions.

 ```r
 # state equation